repoze/repoze.workflow/docs/configuration.rst

 ``content_type``

   A Python dotted-name referring to a class or a Zope interface.
-This workflow will be considered when looked up via ``get_workflow`` if the ``content_type`` argument to ``get_workflow`` is an instance of this class or implements this interface (directly or indirectly).
+This workflow will be considered as a return candidate when looked up via the ``get_workflow`` function if the ``content_type`` argument to ``get_workflow`` is an instance of this class or implements this interface (directly or indirectly).
 This attribute is not required.
   If it is not supplied, the workflow will be considered for all content types.

 ``elector``